 In the previous article, we talked about how first-time skippers can get their first full experience and what should be considered in voyage planning.
 This article is about the routes in the Mediterranean Sea, particularly Turkey, Montenegro, Croatia, Spain and Greece, which are suitable for beginners.

 Yachtsmen love this country for its beautiful sea and nature, calm atmosphere and friendly locals.
 Here you can always get help if necessary, that is why Turkey has become a true alma mater for many inexperienced skippers.

 Turkey is very good for yachting because the sea here is remarkably clear and wind conditions are nice and predictable.
+You can monitor the wind in real time on live wind map.
 Here you have a chance to spend active and safe seaside holidays with your children.
 While sailing you can enjoy beautiful nature views, breathe wonderful piney air and explore the genuine history of the place by visiting the ruins of ancient cities.

 How to get there.
 The Dalaman International Airport is the closest to the yacht resorts.
 It receives both regular and charter flights from a great number of countries.

 Infrastructure.
 Mediterranean and Aegean coastlines are nicely developed for yachting holidays.
 Mugla is the most popular place for vacation.
 This province includes such famous yachting resorts as Fethiye, Gocek, Marmaris and Bodrum.
 Regattas are held here on a regular basis, there are several sailing schools, and here you can easily charter a yacht.